About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 ~$2,900

-That's the all-in number for a couple sharing a private en-suite cabin aboard the Irish Wake for one week in the British Virgin Islands.
+That's the all-in number for on-board expenses for a couple sharing a private en-suite cabin aboard the Irish Wake for one week in the British Virgin Islands.
 It covers everything below — and we mean everything.

 What's included in that number

 No hidden fees.
-No "resort credits."
+No "resort fees."
 No fine print.

 Your private double cabin with en-suite head